siemens/puppet-pam_pkcs11/README.md

 This defines how the `pkcs11_eventmgr` service is started.
 Currently only `systemd_service` and `xdg_autostart` is supported.
-Choose `none` in case the autostart of the daemon is configured elsewhere.
+Choose `none` in case the auto-start of the daemon is configured elsewhere.

 ##### `pam_pkcs11::pkcs11_eventmgr::lock_screen_on_card_removal`